-The Rapid growth of mobile phone technology, particularly in rural areas in developing Asia, presents new and exciting opportunities for programme monitoring and surveillance.
-Through Rapid Asia’s mobile phone panel (m-panel®), programme KPIs can be monitored with a stronger link to real outcomes and with the added benefit of increased community ownership and involvement.
+The ability to collect data through mobile phones is not new, and various applications have been developed and implemented in several countries.
+Rapid Asia’s mobile phone panel (m-panel®) is a unique concept developed to monitor programme KPIs with a stronger link to real outcomes and with the added benefit of increased community ownership and involvement.

-The ability to collect data through mobile phones is not new and various applications have been developed and implemented in several countries.
-The m-panel® system was developed to offer a cost effective solution based on technology with which the actual users are already familiar.
+Rapid Asia’s m-panel is a proven system that offers a simple solution focusing on cost-effectiveness and stakeholder participation.
+The m-panel® was developed to offer a cost-effective solution based on technology with which users are already familiar.
 In doing so, greater synergy between technology, development objectives, and participant capacity can more easily be achieved:

 Rapid Asia’s m-panel system

 Based on your organization’s specifications and particular programme needs, Rapid Asia can help set up a mobile phone panel (m-panel) with key participants.

 Rapid Asia can assist with recruitment of panel participants but it is often the case that the client already has implementation partners they wish to use.
 Once the participants have been identified, Rapid Asia will: